-It would be awesome if you could go to a gym regularly.
-However, if you can’t then just walk around a bit more.
+It would be awesome if you could go to the gym regularly.
+However, if you can’t walking is an easy way to get some form of exercise into your life.
 Instead of taking that matatu just to get to the shop, take a walk.
 Little steps like these will help you get a good amount of exercise in.

 C. Cleanse daily

 Make sure you cleanse your skin, both on your face and body, daily.
 You have to clean your skin if you want to maintain its overall health.
 Cleansing is a skin care step that you cannot afford to ignore.
 Make sure you get cleansers which do not irritate your skin.

 Make sure you exfoliate often.
 This helps get rid of the dead skin to reveal the beautiful, supple skin underneath.
 Don’t do it daily though because it is not good for skin care.
 If you really like exfoliating, do it every other day to avoid causing micro-tears in the skin and to give your skin enough time to recover.

 E. Save the bulk of your skin care for night time